iantfleming/fizzbuzz/README.md

 # fizzbuzz

-This project was a pair programming effort involving another student at Makers Academy and I. The main goal was to begin learning how to use TDD with a simple program such as fizzbuzz.
+This project was a pair programming effort involving myself and another student at Makers Academy.
+The main goal was to begin learning how to use TDD with a simple program such as fizzbuzz.

 ## Getting started